 Inside the Waistband, or ‘IWB’ holsters can be comfortable, but like any great pair of shoes, you’ve got to have the right fit.
-And like shoes, there are no shortage of options out there.
+And like shoes, there is no shortage of options out there.
 You might be surprised to learn that your holster isn’t the only thing to consider when ensuring a comfortable carry.

 With more than 18 million concealed carry permit holders in the United States today, we’d venture to say there are nearly as many opinions when it comes to how to carry your firearm.

-There are many factors when deciding how best to conceal carry your firearm - like your body type, your day-to-day activities, your clothing, and even how much time you spend driving a car or a truck should be considered.
+There are many factors to consider when deciding how best to conceal carry your firearm - like your body type, your day-to-day activities, your clothing, and even how much time you spend driving a car or a truck should be considered.
 To help you get up to speed, we’ll cover a few of these topics and discuss a bit about some of the terminology you might hear or read.

 The Right Pant Size For Comfortable IWB Carry

 You’ve heard the phrase ‘too big for your britches’ right?
 Well, sometimes a holster can be too big for yours too.
 If you like wearing tighter fitting clothes, you might find that having an IWB holster jammed between you and your favorite pair of jeans is less than desirable.

 Consider going up a size or two in waist size on your next shopping trip.
 So, if you normally wear a 32 waist in your favorite pair of jeans, try a 33 or 34.
 This will help keep you comfortable and avoid ‘printing’ when you carry.